ellysheppard9630/product-leadership-playbook/06-meetings/00-overview.md

 When meetings are well designed:

-- Teams spend less time in status updates.
+- Product spends more time with customers.
+- Engineering spends more time building.
-- Decisions happen faster.
+- Decisions happen earlier.
+- Work moves through delivery with fewer surprises.
 - Ownership is clear.
-- Engineering has fewer blockers.
-- Product spends more time with customers.
-- Leaders gain better visibility without creating additional process.
+- Teams collaborate without unnecessary process.

 Meetings should create momentum—not bureaucracy.